Cavaliers–Warriors rivalry

 The Cavaliers–Warriors rivalry is a National Basketball Association (NBA) rivalry between the Cleveland Cavaliers and the Golden State Warriors.
-The rivalry primarily focuses on the four consecutive NBA Finals appearances between the two teams from 2015 to 2018.
-Cleveland and Golden State's Finals matchups are the most consecutive championships to feature the same teams in the four major North American sports.
+The rivalry became prominent in the mid-to-late 2010s, with the two teams facing each other in four consecutive NBA Finals from 2015 to 2018.
+In the four Finals, the Warriors won three championships and the Cavaliers won one.